 The Cause: Vibrio vulnificus is a bacterium that occurs naturally in warm marine waters.
 V. vulnificus infections are transmitted to humans either through open wounds in contact with seawater or by eating certain improperly cooked or raw shellfish.
 V. vulnificus is most likely to be present during warm months.
 In South Carolina, shellfish harvesting (both commercial and recreational) is generally not permitted between April and October.
 The harvest season will vary depending on environmental conditions.

-While not a threat to most healthy people, V. vulnificus can cause sudden chills, fever, nausea, vomiting, blood poisoning and death within two days in people with certain medical conditions.
-Forty percent of V. vulnificus infections from raw oyster consumption are fatal.
+While not a threat to most healthy people, V. vulnificus can cause sudden chills, fever, nausea, vomiting, blood poisoning, and death within two days in people with certain medical conditions.
 The bacteria are not a result of pollution; so, although oysters should always be obtained from reputable sources, eating oysters from “clean” waters or in reputable restaurants with high turnover does not provide protection.
 Eating raw oysters with hot sauce or while drinking alcohol does not kill the bacteria, either.

 High-Risk Factors: All individuals who eat foods contaminated with this organism are susceptible to gastroenteritis, which usually develops within 16 hours of eating the contaminated food.
 However, certain health conditions put you at risk for serious illness or death from V. vulnificus infection.
 Some of these conditions have no signs or symptoms so you may not know you are at risk.
 If you are an older adult, you also may be at increased risk because older people more often have these risk conditions than younger people.
 Check with your doctor if you are unsure of your risk.
 These high-risk conditions include: